insure logo

 When will homeowners insurance cover a roof leak?

-Your homeowners insurance policy would cover a roof leak if the leak was caused by a covered peril, such as hail, fire or a windstorm.
+Your homeowners insurance policy will cover a roof leak if the leak was caused by a covered peril, such as hail, fire or a windstorm.
 However, your home insurance company will not cover roof leaks due to poor maintenance or negligence.

 Importantly, flood damage typically isn’t covered under a homeowners policy – it’s additional coverage you’ll have to purchase.
 Also, damage caused by animals such as squirrels and pest infestations are classified as maintenance problems, which aren’t covered under homeowners insurance policies.